FredeAlexandre/smartflow/README.md

 ## CI/CD

+The client frontend is automaticaly updated on each push on the main and visible at [fredealexandre.github.io/smartflow](https://fredealexandre.github.io/smartflow/)

 !TODO A CI/CD to verify if coding style is respected format and eslint

-!TODO Create a CI/CD to publish the website to [github pages](https://pages.github.com/)